mrcavalcanti/mosaicoo/docs/sources/panels/working-with-panels/navigate-panel-editor.md

 +++
 aliases = ["/docs/grafana/latest/panels/working-with-panels/navigate-panel-editor/", "/docs/sources/panels/working-with-panels/navigate-panel-editor/"]
-title = "Navigate the Grafana panel editor" weight = 10
+title = "Navigate the Mosaicoo panel editor" weight = 10
 +++

-# Navigate the Grafana panel editor
+# Navigate the Mosaicoo panel editor

-This page describes the parts of the Grafana panel editor.
+This page describes the parts of the Mosaicoo panel editor.

 1. Panel header: The header section lists the dashboard in which the panel appears and the following controls: